newvoicemedia/NewVoiceMedia.Pci.Integration/README.md

 For parameters, either use absolute paths or relative to current directory.
 Example usages:

-    NewVoiceMedia.Pci.Integration convert-keys private.pem public.pem
+    NewVoiceMedia.Pci.Integration convert-key public.pem
     C:\_work\nvm\NewVoiceMedia.Pci.Integration.exe send-request agol4ebio20 SagePay ..\requests\payload-1.json "payments1.nvminternal.net"

-In the first example, current directory is the one containing files `NewVoiceMedia.Pci.Integration.exe`, `private.pem` and `public.pem`.
+In the first example, current directory is the one containing files `NewVoiceMedia.Pci.Integration.exe` and `public.pem`.
 Command can be ran from other directory, but then one will have to use proper paths.
 In the second example, current directory does not matter as we are using paths (here: absolute for `.exe` and relative for .json).